 What recognitions have graduates received from organized bodies such as The Violin Society of America?

 Many of our graduates are members of the American Federation of Violin and Bow Makers.
 We also have a number of graduates that have been awarded prizes in the Violin Society of America's bi-annual violin making competitions.

 How much homework is expected on a regular basis?

-There is some reading on the history of the violin and each student is expected to keep a log and notebook.
+There is some reading on the history of the violin and each student is expected to keep a notebook.

 Does the curriculum include the making of instruments other than the violin?

 Yes.
 Students may make violas and cellos.
 The tools and skills learned at the Chicago School of Violin Making can be applied to the construction of other instruments as well.

 What is the average age of the typical student?